argentlabs/argent-contracts-starknet/docs/argent_account.md

 `[single_owner_r, single_owner_s, single_guardian_r, single_guardian_s]`

-The first format is intended to help the account be compatible with dev tools and will be supported But the last two formats are deprecated and likely to be removed in future versions
+The first format is intended to help the account be compatible with dev tools and will be supported.

+The last two formats are deprecated and likely to be removed in future versions

 ## Accurate Estimates